"Free the child's potential, and you will transform them into the world."

 Montessori schools teach the same basic concepts as traditional schools, and offer a rigorous academic program.
 Most of the subject areas are common – such as math, science, history, geography, and language – but they are presented through an integrated and interdisciplinary approach that brings separate strands of the curriculum together.
 This approach to curriculum shows the interrelatedness of all things.
 It also allows students to become thoroughly immersed in a topic and to give their curiosity full rein.

-We invite you to visit any of our eight schools to gain a better understanding of our academic programs.
+We invite you to visit any of our nine schools to gain a better understanding of our academic programs.
 Open Houses are offered quarterly on Saturdays.
 Personal tours are available by request all year long.

 We are confident that our schools will nurture your child’s development, open doors to a world of knowledge and prepare your child for a complex and ever-changing world.
 Contact us today for more information.